GaetanLepage/phd-manuscript/sections/5_rl/3_method/0_index.typ

 The reward signal introduced previously expects an oracle $w$ to provide an estimate of the #acr("WER") score for each possible state.
 This is achieved by pre-computing an average #acr("WER") for every position on the grid.
 Although the array might include several microphones, only one of them is used to provide the mono-channel signal required by the #acr("ASR") system.
+This section details the reward implementation as well as the relevant technical choices made.

 ==== #acr("ASR") frameworks